 5. Flavorful Food

 Sichuan province is a lush, misty region famous not only for its giant panda population but for its food.
-Chengdu, the capital, is renowned for its fiery cuisine infused with Sichuan peppercorns, garlic and chilies—in 2011, Chengdu was recognized by UNESCO as a City of Gastronomy.
+Chengdu, the capital, is renowned for its fiery cuisine infused with Sichuan peppercorns, garlic and chilies—in 2010, Chengdu was recognized by UNESCO as a City of Gastronomy.
 Popular dishes include spicy hot pots, dandan noodles, mapo tofu, pork wontons and stir-fried green beans, which all wash down nicely with a cup of jasmine green tea—an old proverb says that Sichuan ‘has more teahouses than sunny days.’
-In Rilong, a village nestled at the base of Four Sisters Mountain, travelers feast on meals influenced by the Jiarong Tibetan population, and there’s also the chance to try a cultural staple—yak butter tea.
+In Rilong, a village set within at the base of Four Sisters Mountain, travelers feast on meals influenced by the Jiarong Tibetan population, and there’s also the chance to try a cultural staple—yak butter tea.

 Eager to know more?
 Join Expedition Leader Eddy Savage to learn about the global conservation partnerships rooted here and the vital role these remote reserves play in securing the future of giant pandas: